bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 21: The settings for the tip prior on _Todea tidwellii_.</figcaption>
 </figure>

 Using this process, you can now enter the tip priors for each of the extinct tips, using the age uncertainties given in the box below.
-We have included the tips which have a fixed age for the sake of completeness, but it is not necessary to add a prior for these tips, as their initial ages are set to this date and if no prior is added, they will remain fixed at this age throughout the MCMC.
+We have included the tips which have a set age for the sake of completeness, but it is not necessary to add a prior for these tips, as their initial ages are set to this date and if no prior is added, they will remain fixed at this age throughout the MCMC.

 | Fossil tip | Age uncertainty |
 | --- | --- |